agentmorris/MegaDetector/README.md

 This repo does not directly host camera trap data, but we work with our collaborators to make data and annotations available whenever possible on [lila.science](http://lila.science).

+See the [MegaDetector training data](megadetector.md#can-you-share-the-training-data) section to learn more about the data used to train MegaDetector.

 # Contact